aruntheja-3/Ansible-Practice/README.md

 # AnsiblePractice

-### How to: Automate install Wordpress on an Ubuntu 14 instance
+### How to: Automate installing Wordpress on an Ubuntu 14 instance
 (Special thanks to DigitalOcean for having so many tutorials on many of these topics)

 ### A few disclaimers: